kserve/website/docs/modelserving/v1beta1/amd/README.md

 The [AMD Inference Server](https://xilinx.github.io/inference-server/main/index.html) is an easy-to-use inferencing solution specially designed for AMD CPUs, GPUs, and FPGAs.
 It can be deployed as a standalone executable or on a Kubernetes cluster with KServe or used to create custom applications by linking to its C++ API.
-This example demonstrates how to deploy a Tensorflow GraphDef model on KServe with the AMD Inference Server.
+This example demonstrates how to deploy a Tensorflow GraphDef model on KServe with the AMD Inference Server to run inference on AMD EPYC CPUs.

 ## Prerequisites